Genome-structure-evolution-analysis/AKRUP/README.md

 - Python (>3.7) with matplotlib, *biopython*, *click*,  *numpy*，*pandas*, and *scipy* libraries.
   **Note that the current version no longer supports python 2.**

-- R with the ggridges and *ggplot2* packages.
+- R with the ggridges, forcats and *ggplot2* packages.

 - perl with the *[BioPerl](https://metacpan.org/pod/BioPerl)*  packages.